omni/tokenbridge/oracle/README.md

 See the [E2E README](../oracle-e2e/README.md) for instructions.

 *Notice*: for docker-based installations do not forget to add `docker-compose exec bridge_affirmation` before the test commands listed below.

-### Native-to-ERC20 Mode Testing

-When running the processes, the following commands can be used to test functionality.

-- To send deposits to a home contract run `node scripts/native_to_erc20/sendHome.js <tx num>`, where `<tx num>` is how many tx will be sent out to deposit.

-- To send withdrawals to a foreign contract run `node scripts/native_to_erc20/sendForeign.js <tx num>`, where `<tx num>` is how many tx will be sent out to withdraw.

-### ERC20-to-ERC20 Mode Testing

-- To deposit from a Foreign to a Home contract run `node scripts/erc20_to_erc20/sendForeign.js <tx num>`.

-- To make withdrawal to Home from a Foreign contract run `node scripts/erc20_to_erc20/sendHome.js <tx num>`.

 ### ERC20-to-Native Mode Testing